joelbarmettlerUZH/Spring_Boot_Demo/README.md

 We created a new Service that has a List of three Users and a public method *getUsers* which returns these Users.
 A RESTService is annotated via **@Service**.

-Now we need create a new REST-Controller UserController that reacts to "/Users/" and calls the Service to return three users on GET-Requests.
+Now we need to create a new REST-Controller UserController that reacts to "/Users/" and calls the Service to return three users on GET-Requests.

 ```java
 package com.example.demo.Controllers;